atpritam/Event-Flow/README.md

 - **User**: Manages user details including authentication via Clerk.
 - **Event**: Stores event details such as title, description, location, and organizer.
 - **Category**: Used for categorizing events.
-- **Order**: This model tracks transactions, linking users to the events they've registered for.
-It also includes a field to record whether the tickets associated with a particular order have been marked as used, ensuring accurate tracking of ticket usage.
+- **Order**: Captures transactions linking users to events they’ve registered for, including details like payment and ticket usage status.

 ## Server Actions